Nisqually people

 The tribe lives on a reservation in the Nisqually River valley near the river delta.
-The Nisqually Indian Reservation, at 47°01′12″N 122°39′27″W, comprises 20.602 km² (7.955 sq mi) of land area on both sides of the river, in western Pierce County and eastern Thurston County.
+The Nisqually Indian Reservation, at 47°01′12″N 122°39′27″W, comprises 20.602 km2 (7.955 sq mi) of land area on both sides of the river, in western Pierce County and eastern Thurston County.
 In the 2000 census, it had a resident population of 588 persons, all in the Thurston County portion, on the southwest side of the Nisqually River.

 The tribe moved onto their reservation east of Olympia, Washington, in late 1854 with the signing of the Medicine Creek Treaty.
 As reaction to the unfairness of the treaty, many members of the tribe led by Chief Leschi engaged and were eventually defeated by the US Army in the conflict known as the Puget Sound War in 1855–56.

 Government

 On September 9, 1946, the tribe's constitution and bylaws were approved.
 The constitution was amended in 1994.
 The governing body of the Tribe is the General Council comprising all enrolled tribal members 18 years of age or older.
-The day-to-day business and economic affairs of the tribe are overseen by a tribal council composed of seven tribal members elected by the tribe’s voting membership.
+The day-to-day business and economic affairs of the tribe are overseen by a tribal council composed of seven tribal members elected by the tribe's voting membership.

 Language

-The Nisqually is a subdialect of the southern dialect of Lushootseed named Twalshootseed, which belongs to the Salishan family.
-The Nisqually call themselves the Squalli-Absch / 'Susqually'absh (sq̓ʷaliʼabš), which means "people of the grass" or "People of the Grass Country" in Twalshootseed.
+The Nisqually speak a subdialect of the southern dialect of Lushootseed (called Twulshootseed), which is a Coast Salish language.
+In Lushootseed, their name is dxʷsqʷaliʔabš, meaning "people of the grass."